Exploiting the Linux Kernel

 What will we do?

-Day 1 — Internals and Sanitizers
+Day 1 — Internals and exploitation basics:

 • Escalating privileges: ret2usr, overwriting cred structure, overwriting modprobe_path; arbitrary address execution and arbitrary address read/write primitives.

-Day 4 — Modern slab exploitation
+Day 3 — Modern slab exploitation:

 Student requirements